Due

 Thinking of a career as a coder, game developer, designer, or robotics engineer?
 Then start with the experience of a world-class program like the Naval Academy’s Summer STEM Program.

 STEM is all about exploring, creating, building, and making things better, and at our Summer STEM Program, you’ll do just that.
-You’ll work with students from all over the country as you test your problem-solving, creativity, and collaboration skills.
 This is a one-week program.

 |